HectorVilas/minesweeper/README.md

 solved the first mine no animating.
 My first solution was partial, the mine would get only two scale changes and stop.
 Found the real problem: the listeners for `"transitionend"` were listening for any transition, so I limited it to just scale.
 Now the mine gets animated as the rest of the tiles.
 If you see the previous gif, you can notice the difference.

 ![gif](./media/READMEmd/progress08.gif)

+# update 9

+I just added a win condition, that will "alert" the player once all the non-mined tiles are revealed.
+This wasn't an easy task.
+I tried a lot of ways to add in the code a way to reduce the remaining count for every revealed tile, but the way I coded the reveal propagation had a fault: an already revealed tile will receive the "revealed" class again, and this will make the remaining count go down when it shouldn't.
+A simple `if` solved all the problems, also making sure a revealed tile will not receive a revealed class again.

+At this point the game can be played.
+You reveal a mine, you lose; you reveal all the empty tiles, you win.
+Now I can start working in the interface!
+As in the previous project, I want to add sliders for board width/height and number of mines (without letting the player put more mines than tiles).

+> the game have some important performance impact.
+Just moving the cursor over the tiles will make the CPU usage go up to 10%.
+Maybe it's because I'm using a lot of divs.
+Canvas may be the solution, but making simple games that way would be a totally different experience and I should learn a lot of new stuff to make the same I can do with divs.
+Maybe in the future.